 Real property holdings

-Classifying assets as either marital or separate property is vital in determining what type of division may be equitable.
+Classifying assets as either marital or separate property are vital in determining what type of division may be equitable.
 Separate property includes any inheritances, gifts, or property that one spouse owned prior to the marriage.

 Marital property includes any assets gained or earned during the marriage.
 Although it seems these definitions are cut and dry, classification can actually be much more complex.
-For instance, if separate property is commingled with marital property, that property can turn into a marital asset.
+For instance, if a separate property is commingled with marital property, that property can turn into a marital asset.
 Or, if separate property is used to invest in a jointly owned business or to further the educational standing of one spouse, the status of the asset could be altered.